File: rluserman.info, Node: Top, Next: Command Line Editing, Up: (dir)

 keypad when it is called.
 Some systems need this to enable

-called.
-On many terminals, the meta key is used to send
+On many terminals, the meta key is used to send eight-bit

 (the current cursor position) at the same location on each

-history list.
-If set to zero, the number of entries in the
+list.
+If set to zero, any existing history entries are

 scroll horizontally on a single screen line when they are